pombase/website/src/docs/documentation/advanced-search.md

 Advanced search page, the query history will include an entry showing the query as a gene list.
 This is harmless.

-6. Narrow the list: click the button to reveal checkboxes
+6. Narrow the list: click the button to reveal checkboxes.
+Available for lists of up to 1000 genes.

 7. Download selected data for genes in the list.
 The popup offers three sets of options: